emilioziniades/collabmap/README.md

 This project was initially part of my journey to learn Python.
 I had a lot of fun doing it, but it is certainly nowhere near complete.
 Here are a few features that I may implement if I have some free time in the future.

-- [ ] Create a simple front-end website with a search box that displays the graphs and provides the option to save the graphs as images.
+- [ ] Create a simple front-end site with a search box that displays the graphs and provides the option to save the graphs as images.
 - [ ] Tweak the visual appearance of the graphs, either by improving the positioning algorithm or by simply changing colours and label settings.
 - [ ] Provide the option to prune graphs and keep only edges between nodes which have 2 or more collaborations.